Comparisons between Floyd Mayweather and his top star Gervonta Davis continue ahead of another big night.

-Floyd Mayweather star Gervonta Davis is finally getting a dose of the recognition he deserves following a spectacular knockout of Leo Santa Cruz on Pay Per View.
+However, Davis finally got a dose of the recognition he deserves following a spectacular knockout of Leo Santa Cruz on Pay Per View.

-Mayweather’s right-hand man and CEO of Mayweather Promotions, Leonard Ellerbe, has been saying Davis is the future of boxing for some years.
+Mayweather’s right-hand man and CEO of Mayweather Promotions, Leonard Ellerbe, says Davis has been the future of boxing for some years.
 His words might be about to ring true.

-A huge favorite to win the bout should it be made for 2021 and win by knockout, Davis has the chance to go 25-0 with 24 KO’s if victorious against the youngster who would be king.
+Tank is a huge favorite to win the Romero and has the chance to go 27-0 with 25 KO’s if victorious against the youngster who would be king.

 Floyd Mayweather was 29-0 and about to embark on a 13th world title fight at this career stage.
-In contrast, Davis is coming off his eights world championship victory.
+In contrast, Davis is coming off his tenth world championship victory.

 Comparisons between the two are inevitable.
 However, you cannot compare based on their records alone.

 It took Mayweather a few more years to become the absolute force he was.
-A 2007 triumph over Oscar De La Hoya was the changing of the guard in PPV terms.
+A 2007 triumph over Oscar De La Hoya was changing the guard in PPV terms.

-Therefore, if ‘Tank’ can land a similar legacy fight before the next five years elapse, he’d be on course to be the face of the sport for years to come.
+Therefore, if ‘Tank’ can land a similar legacy fight before the next couple of years, potentially the Kambosos vs. Haney winner, he’d be on course to be the face of the sport for years to come.

-Barring the ‘Pacman,’ who once lost to Mayweather, there isn’t that level of pound for pound depth there was back in the De La Hoya’s days of the mid-2000s.
+There wasn’t that level of pound-for-pound depth back in the De La Hoya’s days of the mid-2000s.

-Vasyl Lomachenko – provided he gets back to winning ways – would be a healthy second option due to his name.
+Vasyl Lomachenko – provided he gets back to winning ways – would be a healthy second option for a title defense if Davis becomes undisputed.
 A size advantage could be detrimental to the kudos, though.

 In terms of talent, the sky is the limit for Davis.
 Therefore, he can be as good as he wants to be.

-And with Mayweather’s dedication already built into his make-up, Davis is already in possession of the essential tools.
+With Mayweather’s dedication built into his makeup, Davis already possesses the essential tools.